 After the early start, long flight and 5-hour time difference, we were all ready to return to the hotel once the meal had finished – and ready for our adventures the next day which, we had heard, involved a surprise new way to view Niagara Falls!

-The journey to the other side of Lake Ontario took around 90 minutes or so and gave us a chance to view the landscape once you leave the bustling city centre of Toronto.
+The journey to the other side of Lake Ontario took around 90 minutes or so and gave us a chance to view the landscape once you leave the bustling city centre of To.
 Along the way, Pam pointed out all of the different wineries that tourists can visit as part of the Niagara Vineyard Trail.
 Some had some really strange names!

 Upon arrival in Niagara-on-the-Lake, we visited the Peller Wine Estate.
 Perfect for adult groups, our visit included a guided tour of the estate, with some wine-tasting on the way, and ended with a delicious three course meal.